 Name Meaning Connection errors Activate this function to monitor every port link event in which the Propagate connection error checkbox is marked.
 Temperature Activate this function to monitor if the temperature exceeds the specified upper threshold value or falls below the specified lower threshold value.
-Ethernet module removal Activate this function to monitor the removal of a module.
-Also activate the individual module to monitor.
 External memory removal Activate this function to monitor the presence of an external storage device.
 External memory not in sync The device monitors synchronization between the device settings and the configuration profile stored in the external memory ( ENVM ).
 Ring redundancy When ring redundancy is present, activate this function to monitor.
+Humidity Activate this function to monitor when the humidity exceeds or falls below the specified threshold values.
 Power supply Activate this function to monitor the power supply.